e-sparrow/Birdhouse/README.md

 # Birdhouse
 Hello!
-Thats 'almost engine' principle based library to simplify work of Unity developers.
+Thats library to simplify work of Unity developers.
 Throughout my practice (including commercial) I try to supplement it, and now I have begun to document it here.